fogus/spiel/pyramidenspiel/initiative/README.markdown

 ### An example round using the basic rules

 The following image shows the result of a game played using the inventories shown earlier for Kristin and Alison.
 This is just one possible scenario for illustration and not meant to show optimal play by either player.
-The black and white stones shown are not needed for your own game and are shown only to mark the starting pyramid (white) and the changes in ininitiative (black).
+The black and white stones shown are not needed for your own game and are shown only to mark the starting pyramid (white) and the changes in initiative (black).

 ![basic](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/basic-play-final.png)